hazelcast/hazelcast-reference-manual/src/WAN.md

 Starting with 3.6, Enterprise WAN replication allows you to intercept WAN replication events before they are placed to WAN event replication queues by providing a filtering API.
-Using this API, you can monitor WAN replication events of each data structure seperately.
+Using this API, you can monitor WAN replication events of each data structure separately.

-You can attach filters to your data structures using  `filter` property of `wan-replication-ref` configuration inside `hazelcast.xml` or programmatically.
+You can attach filters to your data structures using  `filter` property of `wan-replication-ref` configuration inside `hazelcast.xml` as shown in the following example configuration.
+You can also configure it using programmatic configuration.

 ```xml
 <hazelcast>